 Authorities and power of attorney

-You can withdraw your former partner's authority to access information about your super accounts by writing to us, and consider changing your enduring power of attorney (EPOA) if you have one.
+You can cancel your ex's access to details about your super accounts by writing to us.
+And consider changing your enduring power of attorney if you have one.